 State Street Corp.
-(STT), the third- largest custody bank, agreed to buy the hedge-fund administration unit of Goldman Sachs (GS) Group Inc. to boost growth as second-quarter revenue fell amid declining global markets and record-low interest rates.
+(STT:US), the third- largest custody bank, agreed to buy the hedge-fund administration unit of Goldman Sachs (GS:US) Group Inc. to boost growth as second-quarter revenue fell amid declining global markets and record-low interest rates.

 State Street agreed to pay $550 million in cash for the Goldman Sachs unit to become the world’s largest servicer of alternative assets such as hedge funds, the Boston-based company said today.
 State Street fell 6.4 percent in New York, the most in seven months, as declining assets and fees spurred a 1.9 percent drop in revenue to $2.43 billion.

 “Fee income was relatively stagnant due to the market correction, and while there were definitely expense savings in the quarter, they weren’t quite as much as we anticipated,” Marty Mosby, a Memphis, Tennessee-based analyst at Guggenheim Securities LLC, said in a telephone interview.